Big established businesses know very well what they are doing.

 They actually use it to empower their strategy and communication through principles that, once applied to marketing, give it the name of Neuromarketing.

-In this article, I want to walk you through the way Amazon uses Neuromarketing to stimulate their potential customers’ emotional decision system and have one of the highest online conversion rates.
+In this article, we want to walk you through the way Amazon uses Neuromarketing to stimulate their potential customers’ emotional decision system and have one of the highest online conversion rates.

-But first, let’s quickly see what Neuromarketing exactly is.
+But first, let’s quickly see what Neuromarketing is.